Uber details early steps to change culture, and ongoing COO search

 Holt addressed Uber’s current state of business, detailing how the company has actually continued to see strong growth and gains despite the torrent of negative publicity its received.
 She acknowledged that the company needs to repair its relationships with drivers, including providing them with more input when it comes to setting fares.

 Uber also addressed the issue of whether it ever considered Kalanick leaving the CEO role as a response to its ongoing problems, which include an outburst by him to a driver caught on tape via dashcam.
-Huffington dismissed discussion of any such hypotheticals by the board, and lauded Kalanick’s role in creating the ride hailing industry as well as Uber as its primary success story.
+Huffington dismissed discussion of any such hypotheticals by the board, and lauded Kalanick’s role in creating the ride-hailing industry as well as Uber as its primary success story.

 0